Qarik-Group/bootstrap-kubernetes-demos/README.md

   down                        -- destroys cluster, if originally bootstrapped clean                       -- cleans up cached state files
 ```

+## Rancher

+You can install the Rancher management tool into your cluster.

 ## k-rail to enforce policies